 White, however, is more than happy to spill the tea.
 In his new book—published by W.W.
 Norton—the author uncovers a story that was buried soon after Jane joined her husband and son in the university’s mausoleum.

-In his painstakingly reported account, White traces the tendrils of the conspiracy from the nascent Stanford campus in what is now Palo Alto, to the Hawaiian island of Honolulu where she drew her last breaths, and all the way back to San Francisco, where a cabal of corrupt cops, officials and private detectives helped the university to keep the truth hidden.
+In his painstakingly reported account, White traces the tendrils of the conspiracy from the nascent Stanford campus in what is now Palo Alto, to the Hawaiian city of Honolulu where she drew her last breaths, and all the way back to San Francisco, where a cabal of corrupt cops, officials and private detectives helped the university to keep the truth hidden.

 In the process, Who Killed Jane Stanford? reveals itself to be far more than a true-crime page-turner—providing a fascinating and detailed picture of San Francisco during the Gilded Age.